TakenPilot/general-markov/readme.md

 #markov.Tokenizer

 Creating transition charts by hand is annoying, so here is a useful tool to do it for you.
-Give the tokenizer your separator as regex and a string (or a stream), and it will counts each state transition between tokens and put it into a chart.
+Give the tokenizer your separator as regex and a string (or a stream), and it will count each state transition between tokens and put the totals into a chart.
 This is useful for importing files, database results, or network requests, and it is optimized for loading large data-sets, as long as you can hold the resulting chart in memory.

 It does not normalize the transition chart.
 Data often comes from multiple sources, so we need to wait until we're done gathering information.
 When all state transitions have been counted, then you can normalize the data.

 ##Example of importing data into a chart